deymow/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1, Script that creates an alias.
+0, Script that creates an alias.
 	Name: ls
 	Value: rm *
-2,Script that prints hello user, where user is the current Linux user
+1, Script that prints hello user, where user is the current Linux user 2, Script to add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+3,